Maitreyi768/FitbitActivityData/README.md

 ---

-### 7) Complete Activity Using Fitbit
+### 7) Edit Activity Data Using Fitbit

-- Keep the Fitbit app open on your phone to immediately sync with your account.
+- Complete an activity and wear the Fitbit.
+Keep the Fitbit app open on your phone to immediately sync the data with your account.
 - This should update the **Activity** table successfully.